Jakob-Lovato/Font-Classifier/README.md

 This model uses a convolutional neural network using Keras to identify fonts or suggest similar fonts to the user's input which are freely available on Google Fonts.
 I chose a subset of 200 of the most popular fonts on Google Fonts due to limited computing power.
 Due to this, the point of the model is not to identify all fonts (there are hundreds of thousands?
 Millions?) but rather to suggest similar fonts to the one the user is trying to identify, since it is most likely that the text contained in user input isn't even from a font that is in the training data at all.

 Because individual characters alone are not enough to train a CNN to identify fonts (each character is so vastly different on it's own, no patterns would be able to be picked up), I used the dataset to create a synthetic training set by creating 250 random combinations of upper & lower case letters, as well as the ten digits.
 Each training image was also given random kerning (the typographic term for the spacing between letters) so that the model wouldn't accidentally be trained to identify based on kerning.
+Each training image consists of five characters.
+Again, this was to save on computing power and time.
+It is easier to ask the user to crop their image to contain five letters, but not possible to have them adjust the kerning in their image typically, so I placed value on variable kerning over variable combination length in the training data.

 Here are some sample training images: